 '''

 This file contains sample configuration statements for the Lifeline

 Advisor - using default settings in most cases.

 #-----

 Following specifies the port which the primary Advisor will listen

 on for connections from Agents.

 agent connection port

 Following specifies which Agents are allowed to connect to the

 primary Advisor.

 agent_id_list

 192.10.1.1..4000

 IP address and port for sys a

 192.10.1.2..4000

 IP address and port for sys b

 192.10.2.1..4000

 IP address and port for sys c

 192.10.2.2..4000

 IP address and port for sys d

-Following specifies the port which the primary Advisor will listen
+\# Following specifies the port which the primary Advisor will listen

 on for connections from a secondary Advisor.

 advisor connection port

 Following specifies which secondary Advisors are allowed to connect

 to the primary Advisor (should contain at least the IP address of this

 host).

 advisor_id_list

 IP address for Advisor on primary controller

 192.10.10.1

 192.10.20.1

 IP address for Advisor on secondary controller

 Following specifies the IPv4 address and port the primary Advisor

 listens on for connections from load balancers.
+The IP address in this

+statement is also used by the primary Advisor to accept connections

+from Agents or the secondary Advisor.

+1b connection v4

 10.10.10.1..3860

-1b connection v4

 Following specifies which load balancers are allowed to connect to

 the primary Advisor.

 1b id list

-192.10.1.1

 IP address of LB in Site1

+192,100,1,1

 IP address of LB in Site2

-192.10.2.1
+192.100.2.1

 Following specifies the IP address and site name (i.e. sysplex name)

 that identifies each z/OS sysplex distributor

 used to route the workload, the port number of the server

 application used for the workload, and the workload name.

 These entries represent the load balancer server groups

 registered by the first-tier load balancers.

-cross_sysplex_list

-10.10.1.1..80.SITE1.WORKLOAD1
+cross sysplex list

+10.10.1.1..80, SITE1, WORKLOAD1

 HTTP Server on Site1

+HTTP Server on Site2

 10.10.2.1..80, SITE2, WORKLOAD1

-HTTP Server on Site2

 '''

-Figure 11.
+Figure 12.
 Sample configuration statements for the Lifeline Advisor

 The Lifeline Advisor accesses files within the UNIX System Services shell, so the Lifeline Advisor needs to have an OMVS segment defined for it.
-Assuming that the Lifeline Advisor is started using a procedure called AQSADV, use the following JCL snippet to define the OMVS segment:
+Assuming that the Lifeline Advisor is started using a procedure called AQSADV, use the following

+JCL snippet to define the OMVS segment: